PrincetonUniversity/intro_ml_libs/README.md

 ## About

 This workshop provides demonstrations of the effective usage of popular machine learning libraries on the HPC clusters at Princeton.
 It shows how to install each library as well as how to write Slurm scripts to take advantage of multi-threading and/or GPUs.
-The material covers PyTorch, TensorFlow, JAX, Scikit-learn, Spark, Rapids, Snap ML, Julia and R.
+The material covers PyTorch, TensorFlow, JAX, Julia, Spark, Rapids, Scikit-learn, R and Snap ML.

 ## AI for Science Bootcamp, by NVIDIA
 Tue May 18, 9am-12:30pm & Wed May 19, 9am-12:30pm